matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - It takes care of many operational tasks, such as: scaling app components, providing stable network abstractions, orchestrating failovers, rolling out deployments, Storage Orchestration, and management of secrets and configs.
 - A Kubernetes cluster contains control plane and worker nodes.
-- The nodes in the cluster are the machines such as virtual machines, physical servers etc. that tun your apps.
+- The nodes in the cluster are the machines such as virtual machines, physical servers etc. that run your apps.
 - The Kubernetes control-plane manages the worker nodes and the pods in the cluster.
 - A pod is a group of containers that share networking and storage resources on the node.